Preliminary Washougal flood maps

 The preliminary flood insurance rate maps cover properties along the Washougal River, along the Little Washougal River and behind the Port of Camas-Washougal’s levee on the Columbia River.

 A 90-day appeal period ended on Dec.
 6, 2016.
-FEMA will work to resolve any appeals and plans to issue a "Letter of Final Determination" in April 2017.
-If FEMA remains on schedule, the maps will become effective in October 2017.
+FEMA plans to issue a "Letter of Final Determination" in July 2017.
+If FEMA remains on schedule, the maps will become effective in January 2018.

 Property owners are encouraged to review the preliminary maps.
 Click on Clark County flood map index (PDF) and find the number of the more detailed map, also called a panel, for their land.
 Then click on the corresponding preliminary map from the list of 13 maps below.